ezrahall1/azure-static-resume-website/README.md

 <h2>Description</h2>

 This project will demonstrate how I used Azure to create my resume website to showcase my skills and experience.
-I purchased the domain

-In this project I demonstrate how to create a resume website using Azure.
-Please note that I did update the DNS records with the correct endpoint hostname in order for the website to work correctly.
-Unfortunately, I forgot to add that part in the video.
+I purchased my domain ezrahallonline.co.uk and amended the CNAME records in order to host my static website on my custom domain.

 <br />